alihuber/http_archive/README.md

 ## Usage

-http_archive encapulates all parts of a .har-file as an 'archive' object and fields of that object.
+http_archive encapsulates all parts of a .har-file as an 'archive' object and fields of that object.
-To start, you crate a HttpArchive::Archive object with a String or File as parameter like so:
+To start, you create an HttpArchive::Archive object with a String or File as parameter like so:

     archive = HttpArchive::Archive.new(File.open('/myfile.har', 'r'))

-The 'archive' object now holds data about the archive as attributes of that object, namely the following fields which are objects themselves:
+The 'archive' object now holds data from the archive as attributes, namely the following fields which are objects themselves:

 * A 'browser' object with 'name' and 'version' fields
 * A 'creator' object with 'name' and 'version' fields